Posted by Ramneek S. Bhogal, DC, DABCI on Apr 26, 2019 10:48:32 AM

 Vitamins that come in “pill” form may be hard tablets, cellulose capsules, or powders.

 Two major factors that determine whether a liquid or pill form is the right supplement course are the optimal absorption rate and the level of dosing needed to achieve the desired benefit.
-It’s important to consider the physical properties of the vitamin as well and to ensure that the patient can comfortably manage to take the proper dosage of the preferred form.
+It’s important to consider the physical properties of vitamins or nutritional supplements as well, and to ensure that the patient can comfortably manage to take the proper dosage of the preferred form.